rosenpass/rosenpass-website/content/en/about.md

 This technology has been working very well for years, but people are working to undo all the hard work.
 Some people are working to build quantum computers, which are a special type of computer that can open these locks even without the key.
 Quantum computers take advantage of the properties of the smallest particles in existence to perform calculations that are too challenging for normal computers.
 Quantum computers are difficult to use and good at few things, but they happen to be very good at opening most of the locks created by cryptographers.

 There are many ways to create locks that cannot be opened by quantum computers.
-Cryptographers have been holding competitions to find out whose locks are the best.
-Some winners have been found, and now cryptographers are working hard to allow all computers to create these locks.
+Cryptographers have been holding competitions to find out whose locks are the most secure.
+Some frontrunners have been decided upon, and now cryptographers are working hard to allow all computers to create these locks.
 When they are done, even quantum computers will not be able to break the locks that your computer creates.

-Rosenpass is a part of this effort.
+Rosenpass is part of this wider effort.
 Our program allows another program called WireGuard to create safe locks, even against quantum computers.
 Rosenpass and WireGuard work together to better protect network messages better either could on their own.

 {{< /blocks/section >}}